apache/spark/docs/mllib-dimensionality-reduction.md

 The following code demonstrates how to compute principal components on a `RowMatrix` and use them to project the vectors into a low-dimensional space.
-The number of columns should be small, e.g, less than 1000.

 Refer to the [`RowMatrix` Java docs](api/java/org/apache/spark/mllib/linalg/distributed/RowMatrix.html) for details on the API.